PointCloudLibrary/pcl/doc/tutorials/content/template_alignment.rst

 The code
 --------

-First, download the dataset `face_templates.tar.gz <http://dev.pointclouds.org/attachments/download/156/template_alignment_data.tar.gz>`_
-and extract the files.
+First, download the datasets from `svn.pointclouds.org/data/tutorials/template_alignment/ <http://svn.pointclouds.org/data/tutorials/template_alignment/>`_ and extract the files.

 Next, copy and paste the following code into your editor and save it as ``template_alignment.cpp`` (or download the source file :download:`here <./sources/template_alignment/template_alignment.cpp>`).